pabloEntropia/essentia-labs/_posts/2020-01-16-tensorflow-models-released.md

 ```

 ### Classification
-In this example, we are using our `rosamerica` classifier based on the VGGish embeddings.
-Note that we are using `TensorflowPredictVGGish` instead of `TensorflowPredictMusiCNN` so that the model is fed with the correct input features.
+In this example, we are using our `genre_rosamerica` classifier based on the VGGish embeddings.
+Note that this time we are using `TensorflowPredictVGGish` instead of `TensorflowPredictMusiCNN` so that the model is fed with the correct input features.

 ```python
 import numpy as np